Find Affordable College Courses

 Check out the journalism doctor's degree programs at these schools if you want to attend one of the most popular in the United States.

 Our analysis found The University of Texas at Austin to be the most popular school for journalism students who want to pursue a doctor’s degree in the United States.
-UT Austin is a fairly large public school located in the large city of Austin.
+UT Austin is a very large public school located in the city of Austin.

 Women make up 60% of the journalism majors at the school.

-Our 2023 rankings named University of Missouri - Columbia the most popular school in the United States for journalism students working on their doctor’s degree.
-Mizzou is a very large public school located in the medium-sized city of Columbia.
+Our analysis found University of Missouri - Columbia to be the most popular school for journalism students who want to pursue a doctor’s degree in the United States.
+Mizzou is a fairly large public school located in the midsize city of Columbia.

 Women make up 40% of the journalism majors at the school.

-The in-demand doctor’s degree programs at University of Maryland - College Park helped the school earn the #3 place on this year’s ranking of the most popular journalism schools in the United States.
-Located in the suburb of College Park, UMCP is a public college with a fairly large student population.
+A rank of #3 on this year’s list means University of Maryland - College Park is a great place for journalism students working on their doctor’s degree.
+Located in the suburb of College Park, UMCP is a public school with a very large student population.

 Of the 3 students majoring in journalism at UMCP, 67% are male and 33% are female.